The Mental Capacity Act helps people aged 16 years and over who lack mental capacity, and those who take decisions on their behalf.

 A person is not to be treated as unable to make a decision unless all practicable steps to help him or her to do so have been taken without success.

-A person is not to be treated as unable to make a decision merely because he makes an unwise decision.
+A person is not to be treated as unable to make a decision merely because he or she makes an unwise decision.

 An act done or decision made under this act for or on behalf of a person who lacks capacity must be done, or made, in their best interests.